-In order for the College to move a complaint forward the Complainant is required to file a Formal Complaint with the Sexual Misconduct Coordinator or a Deputy Sexual Misconduct Coordinator.
+Pursuant to regulations issued by the Department of Education, in order for the College to move forward, the Complainant is required to file a Formal Complaint with the Title IX Coordinator or a Deputy Title IX Coordinator.
 The Formal Complaint is required to include, at minimum, the following information:

-A stated desire to move forward with an investigation into the incident as outlined in this policy;

-- Date(s) or approximate date(s) of the alleged incident(s); - Time(s) or approximate time(s) of the alleged incident(s); - Name(s) of the Respondent(s) involved in the alleged incident(s); and - Details of the alleged incident(s) sufficient to permit the Respondent(s) to prepare for an initial interview.
+- A stated desire to move forward with an investigation into the incident as outlined in this policy; - Date(s) or approximate date(s) of the alleged incident(s); - Time(s) or approximate time(s) of the alleged incident(s); - Name(s) of the Respondent(s) involved in the alleged incident(s); and - Details of the alleged incident(s) sufficient to permit the Respondent(s) to prepare for an initial interview.

-Formal Complaints may be initiated by the Sexual Misconduct Coordinator in instances where there is information presented to the College that identify the same Respondent has engaged in serial offenses or if the information presented constitutes an ongoing risk to the College community, such as where the incident involved violence or the use of a weapon.
-The Sexual Misconduct Coordinator may initiate a Formal Complaint in these instances without regard to the wishes of the complaining party(ies).
+Formal Complaints may be initiated by the Title IX Coordinator in instances where there is information presented to the College that identify the same Respondent has engaged in serial offenses or if the information presented constitutes an ongoing risk to the College community, such as where the incident involved violence or the use of a weapon.
+The Title IX Coordinator is required by federal law to initiate a Formal Complaint in these instances without regard to the wishes of the complaining party(ies).